cilium/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 worker-2.kubeconfig
 ```

-### The kube-proxy Kubernetes Configuration File
+### The Cilium Kubernetes Configuration File

-Generate a kubeconfig file for the `kube-proxy` service:
+Generate a kubeconfig file for the `cilium` service:

 ```
 {